 Southern States has an arrangement with Holmes Aviation, LLC, a company owned by director Brian Stacy Holmes to rent, when needed, a Beechcraft King Air turboprop airplane for use by Southern States for company purposes.
 Southern States pays for use of the aircraft on an hourly rate plus the costs of the pilot and airport fees.
-Southern States paid \$29,350 during the year ended December 31, 2020 and \$9,400 during the three months ended March 31, 2021.
+Southern States paid \$29,350 during the year ended December 31, 2020 and, as of April 13, 2021, has paid \$18,799 during the year ending December 31, 2021.